Malliha Wilson

 an Assistant Deputy Attorney General of the Government of Ontario from April 2008 to November 2016.

-Wilson also formely served as Senior Counsel at the law firm Nava Wilson LLP in Toronto, Ontario.
+Wilson formerly served as senior counsel at the law firm Nava Wilson LLP in Toronto, Ontario.

-She was formerly Special Legal Advisor at the Investment Management Corporation of Ontario (IMCO).
+She was formerly special legal advisor at the Investment Management Corporation of Ontario (IMCO).
 She specializes in human rights, Indigenous, constitutional, corporate and labour law, and other complex litigation.

 Early life and family

 Wilson's father, Professor Alfred Jeyaratnam Wilson, was a Sri Lankan Tamil academic, historian and author.

 Wilson's grandfather, S. J. V. Chelvanayakam, was a Ceylon Tamil lawyer, politician and Member of Parliament.
 He was the founder and leader of the Illankai Tamil Arasu Kachchi (ITAK) and Tamil United Liberation Front (TULF) and a political leader of the Ceylon Tamil community for more than two decades.

-She has two siblings, Maithili and Kumanan, is married to Helder Travassos and has a daughter (Melanie).
+She has two siblings, Maithili and Kumanan.
+She is married to Helder Travassos, and has a daughter (Melanie).

 Education

 Wilson completed her undergraduate degree at the McGill University in Montreal, Quebec.
 She completed her law degree at Osgoode Hall Law School at York University in Toronto, Ontario in 1981.